mojotech/torch/README.md

 # Torch

-> This version of Torch (4.x) only supports Phoenix 1.6 and above.
+> This version of Torch (4.x) only fully supports Phoenix 1.6 and minimally runs on Phoenix 1.7.

+> Installations that use Torch v4 prior to Phoenix 1.7,
+> can also continue to use Torch v4 in a limited manner - new torch models and views cannot be generated for
+> Phoenix 1.7, but previously generated torch templates will continue to function.
+For users running Phoenix 1.7
+> and newer, please upgrade to Torch v5 to generate new Torch templates and take advantage of future Torch updates.
+> If using Torch v4 with Phoenix 1.7, you will need to manually add `{:phoenix_view, "~> 2.0"}` to your `deps` in `mix.exs`.

 > See [v3.0](https://github.com/mojotech/torch/tree/v3) if you need support for Phoenix 1.5 and below